If you’re going to be installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.

 Applying for planning permission is usually associated with larger-scale projects.

-Applying for permission
+Applying for planning permission for air conditioning?

 The reason for this is because of noise and appearance.
 The noise of a conventional system is quite loud and can be disruptive for neighbours.

-We won’t lie, air conditioning boxes can be ugly things.
+We won’t lie.
+Air conditioning boxes can be ugly things.

-When a unit is new it might not look too bad, but give it time and it’s guaranteed to weather.
+When a unit is new, it might not look too bad.
+But give it time, and it’s guaranteed to weather.
+Rust and dirt are inevitable.
+Local authorities, particularly building managers, are well aware of this.

 But over time, and if a unit hasn’t been serviced, that annoying whining sound will inevitably begin.